bdasgupta02/order-warehouse/README.md

 - Historic insertions, updates and deletions are slow if they are before already entered future orders
 - Race conditions apply for different processes/instances of this application (especially bad news for the precious indexer system)
 - Prices are in type `double`, since this is a concept of an idea
-- Saving aggregated base state to every chunk file might have a size issue when there are a lot of orders with different prices (as each would be a new entry on the base staet tables).
+- Saving aggregated base state to every chunk file might have a size issue when there are a lot of orders with different prices (as each would be a new entry on the base state tables).
 This would take more disk space, and also slow down queries
 - I need more knowledge about how something like this would be used more closely

 ## Future improvements